hubofvalley/Testnet-Guides/Story Protocol/README.md

 Story offers a solution with a specialized layer 1 blockchain that combines the advantages of EVM and Cosmos SDK, providing the infrastructure needed for massive IP data scalability.
 Key applications of Story include:

-1. **Creators**: Story enables creators to register their IP as IP Assets and set terms using the Programmable IP License (PIL).
+1. **Creators**: Register IP as IP Assets and set terms using the Programmable IP License (PIL).
-2. **Derivative Works**: Creators of derivative works can license IP automatically through the blockchain, making the process efficient and scalable.
+2. **Derivative Works**: License IP automatically through the blockchain, making the process efficient and scalable.
-3. **AI-Generated Media**: Story supports the efficient management of AI-generated content by automating the licensing process.
+3. **AI-Generated Media**: Efficiently manage AI-generated content by automating the licensing process.
-4. **Scalable Licensing**: Story's approach to licensing ensures that all potential opportunities are captured, fostering creativity and collaboration.
+4. **Scalable Licensing**: Ensure all potential opportunities are captured, fostering creativity and collaboration.

 ## Example Use Case